Play Russian Solitaire Online for Free

 When looking at 39,841 games played, only 1,208 were won, or 3.0%.

 Who invented Russian solitaire?

-The origins of Russian solitaire are a mystery, but it’s thought to be created around the same time as Yukon solitaire.
+The origins of Russian Solitaire are unclear, but it’s thought to have been created around the same time as Yukon solitaire.
 The inventor is unknown!